cschech/CBSD/README.md

 Cf. https://www.governmentattic.org/18docs/Hist_US_COMSEC_Boak_NSA_1973u.pdf

 "Rewrite it in X" - just introduces another trap door.
 All changes must proceed from a known good state.
+System integration coupled with and security analysis of interfaces and component modules is a non-trivial activity.

 Mistakes have been made (e.g. the known backdoor in TrueCrypt).